-If you are booking a trip in a country outside of the United States or Ontario, Alberta, or Quebec, Canada, or Germany, or a vehicle in the United States, Canada and Germany where the host has declined Turo’s protection, your insurance will be provided by the host’s own commercial rental car liability insurance and you should, therefore, consult the host and the vehicle’s description for more information about their insurance and their accident processes.
-Turo does not handle insurance or damage claims for vehicles covered by owner-provided insurance; in the case of damage or an accident, contact the host immediately to learn what steps you will need to take.
+If you are booking a trip with a Commercial Host (e.g. in a country outside of the United States or Ontario, Alberta, or Quebec, Canada, or Germany, or a vehicle in the United States, Canada and Germany where the host has declined Turo’s protection), your insurance will be provided by the host’s own commercial rental car liability insurance and you should, therefore, consult the host and the vehicle’s description for more information about their insurance and their accident processes.
+Turo does not handle insurance or damage claims for vehicles provided by Commercial Hosts; in the case of damage or an accident, contact the host immediately to learn what steps you will need to take.

-The specifics of Turo’s protection packages are described in the Guest portion of this FAQ entry.
+The specifics of Turo’s protection plans are described in the Guest portion of this FAQ entry.
 A simple description of the typical claims process is available here.

 If there is another car involved, please make sure to get the contact and insurance information for the other car and driver, complete the accident form, and contact the police to file a police report.
 You may view the accident form here.

 After we have received a report of the incident, Turo’s insurance partner in Germany, Allianz, processes the claim*.
 During the claims process, please share all relevant documentation (e.g., photos, police reports, etc.) with your Turo and Allianz claims specialists.
 The specific resolution will depend on the facts of your case, and we will guide you through the claims process.